erdagnese/NextGenNEPA/README.md

 fastqs_to_asvs.Rmd

 #### Input
-- Raw fasta files from sequencer (folder with two .fastq files per sample - R1 and R2 - not zipped)
+- Raw fasta files from sequencer (folder with two .fastq files per sample - R1 and R2 - not zipped) **too big to house on github
 - Metadata file with sample name, Nextera index, PCR primer sequences

 #### Process